SafeCo/animation-tests/README.md

 A big stumbling block was that none of the SVG orbs were centered and this issue was not resolved by a simple transform: translate.

-I then learnt that all SVG's have a viewport and viewbox, this misalignment caused the SVG's to be off-centre and corrected the issue.
+I then learnt that all SVG's have a viewport and viewbox, this misalignment caused the SVG's to be off-centre and I corrected the issue.
 Additionally I learnt utitlity of the bounding box to get accurate placement of the orbs within the viewport.

 Overall this was a very teaching experience that taught me how to mainpulate SVG's and accurate DOM placement.